 Before and/or After School Program

 There is a Before and/or After School Program (BASP) component offered at some schools.
 Before and/or After School Programs are provided in these schools by Third Party Child Care Operators.
-Parents are asked to complete a survey each year during Kindergarten Registration to assist in determining the potential need for a BASP for the following school year.
+Parents are asked to complete a survey each year during Kindergarten Registration in schools where a BASP is not already available.
+This will assist in determining the potential need for a BASP for the following school year.
 Demand and viability are two key components that are considered when expanding or opening a BASP.
 School Boards also consult with Third Party Child Care Operators and work in collaboration with the local Municipality/County Consolidated Municipal Service Manager (CMSM) to determine demand and viability of both existing and new Before and/or After School Programs.

 Before and/or After School Program Information – Kindergarten to Grade 6 Students